burkeshartsis/A-Better-Underscores-Theme/README.md

 A Better Underscores Theme
 ===

 Hi.
-I'm a starter theme based off of `_s` or `underscores`, if you like.
+I'm a starter theme based off of `_s`, or `underscores`, if you like.
 I come with some modern best practices and loads of opinions others didn't want to force on you added to make life better.

 Here are some of the interesting things I come with: